 Kendama is a fabulous souvenir to be brought both for children and adults.

-You can take them home both as souvenir from your trip, and as a sign of the strength, as the Japanese culture looks as it that way.
+You can take them home both as a souvenir from your trip and as a sign of the strength, as the Japanese culture looks at it that way.

-They are the well-known spinning tops that you have certainly see them in the other countries.
+They are the well-known spinning tops that you have certainly see them in other countries.

-In Japan Himeji Komas are commonly given to children during the New Year’s season.
+In Japan, Himeji Koma is commonly given to children during the New Year’s season.
 Although nowadays they are not as common as they were years ago.

 Although there are slight differences in the mechanism they work, and the colors, but these toys are always amazing to have.

 Also called Ogi, is one of the most well-known items of Japan by the people out of the country.
-These folding fans has been used by the noblemen of Japan both as an accessory and as a ceremonial item for a long time.
-These fans have a history of more than a thousand years and are popukar souvenirs among the tourists.
+These folding fans have been used by the noblemen of Japan both as an accessory and as a ceremonial item for a long time.
+These fans have a history of more than a thousand years and are popular souvenirs among the tourists.

-Sensus have variety of shapes and colors and are brilliant gifts for women, as they are usually colorful and beautiful.
+Sensus has a variety of shapes and colors and is brilliant gifts for women, as they are usually colorful and beautiful.

-You may need to note the difference between Japanese Sensus and the Chinese Uchiwa.
+You may need to note the difference between the Japanese Sensus and the Chinese Uchiwa.

 Japanese Green Tea